Youths caught in middle of Milwaukee violent crime increase

 'Feels like the law is on hold'

-Jordan Morales is a member of the Sherman Park Community Association and said it feels like there's no legal consequences for crimes.
+Jordan Morales is a member of the Sherman Park Community Association and said it feels like there are no legal consequences for crimes.

 "It feels like the law is on hold in Milwaukee ...
 People who want to take advantage of the city know the police's resources are strained, they know that the general resident of Milwaukee is afraid of confronting bad behavior, so they know they have a blank check to do what they want," said Morales, who is not related to former police chief Alfonso Morales.